-Property damage liability insurance, which covers property damaged in a motor vehicle accident.
+Property damage liability insurance, which covers property damage.
 (For example, if someone drove into another person’s house.)
 A minimum of $10,000 property damage liability insurance is required in New York.

-Statutory Uninsured Motorist (UM) coverage, which covers accidents involving uninsured drivers.
-The minimum UM coverage in New York is $25,000 per person and $50,000 per accident for accidents that occur in New York State.
+Statutory Uninsured Motorist (UM) coverage, which covers crashes involving uninsured drivers.
+The minimum UM coverage in New York is $25,000 per person and $50,000 per accident for collisions that occur in New York State.

 In addition, there are several different types of optional insurance that drivers can choose to have on top of mandatory insurance.
 Optional types of car insurance coverage in New York include:

-Optional Basic Economic Loss (OBEL) insurance, which provides additional money on top of accident-related coverage not covered by PIP insurance.
+Optional Basic Economic Loss (OBEL) insurance, which provides additional money on top of PIP insurance.
 Limits vary for OBEL insurance coverage.

 Supplementary Uninsured Motorist insurance, which provides money for injuries sustained by people hurt in a crash caused by an uninsured motorist outside of New York State.
 Limits vary for supplemental uninsured motorist coverage.